RubenEschauzier/phd-symposium-2024-eswc/content/literature.review.md

 ### Optimizing LTQP
 {:#OptimizingLTQP}

-The literature on LTQP optimization aims to improve both the execution plan of queries and the prioritization of query-relevant documents.
-Identification of query-relevant documents is crucial and typically relies on link prioritization algorithms, ensuring that these documents are accessed before others.
+The literature on LTQP optimization aims to improve the execution plan of queries and the prioritization of query-relevant documents.
+Identifying query-relevant documents is crucial and typically relies on link prioritization algorithms, ensuring that these documents are accessed before others.
 Presently, LTQP query planning relies on [heuristics](cite:cites hartig2011zero).
 These heuristics, which use no prior knowledge, employ four rules to establish the evaluation order of operators.
 Firstly, they prioritize triple patterns with a designated seed document, except when the seed document represents vocabulary terms.